MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-personal-tab.md

 A tenant is like a space or a container for your organization in Teams, where you chat, share files, and run meetings.
 This space is also where you upload and test your app.
 Let's verify if you're ready to develop with the tenant.

-### Enable uploading option
+### Enable app upload option

 After creating the app, you must load your app in Teams without distributing it.
-This process is known as uploading.
+This process is known as app upload.
 Sign in to your Microsoft 365 account to view this option.

 Do you already have a tenant and the admin access?
 Let's check if you really do!